mohan8git/python_tutorial/README.md

 for every topic there is a seperate video available.

 it is crashcourse for those who want to learn python in shortest period of time.
+It is made in hindi language due to the locality present near me.